Azure/azure-functions-docker-python-sample/README.md

 # Disclaimer

 The project is currently in progress.
-Please **DO NOT USE IN PRODUCTION** as we expect the feature and design patterns to develop and change over time.
+Please **do not use in production** as we expect the feature and design patterns to develop and change over time.

 To share your feedback, please file an issue or add comments to existing work items.